-There are several types of intestinal worms your dog can get, and different types of worms can affect your dog in different ways.
+There are several types of intestinal worms in dogs.
+And different types of worms can affect your dog in different ways.

-The good news is, there are natural, safe ways to get rid of worms, without resorting to chemical dewormers like Panacur.
+The good news is, there are natural, safe ways to get rid of worms.
+You don’t have to resort to those harsh chemical dewormers.

-But before you think about deworming your dog, you should probably know the signs of worm problems.
+But before you think about deworming your dog, you should know the signs of worms.

 Some worms cause more obvious symptoms than others.
-I’ve provided more specific symptom information below along with information about the different types of worms (See Types of Worms below) … but here are a few clues your dog may give you that could mean he has worms:
+Here are a few clues your dog may give you that could mean he has worms:

-- Or you might see squiggly worms or “rice bodies” in his stool.
+- You might see squiggly worms or “rice bodies” in his stool.

-But some worms can’t be seen with the naked eye, so if your dog’s showing some of these signs, you might want to get a fecal sample analyzed by your vet.
+Remember, some worms can’t be seen by the naked eye.
+If your dog’s showing some of these signs, you might want to get a fecal sample analyzed by your vet.

 Collecting A Sample

-Occasionally, because of the life cycle of the worm, false negatives can happen (meaning the test says there are no worms when your dog has them), so if you get a negative result but still see symptoms, it’s a good idea to retest.
+Occasionally, because of the life cycle of the worm, false negatives can happen.
+This means the test says there are no worms when your dog has them.
+If you get a negative result but still see symptoms, it’s a good idea to retest.

-If your dog tests positive for intestinal worms, you’ll want to know which kind of worms he has before deciding how to treat them.
+What if your dog tests positive for intestinal worms?
+You need to know which kind he has before deciding how to treat them.

-Types of Worms The most common types of intestinal worms are roundworms, hookworms, whipworms and tapeworms.
+The most common types of intestinal worms in dogs are roundworms, hookworm, whipworms and tapeworms.